 Subscribers can login to read more

 This last week saw the ASCO Breast Cancer Symposium in San Francisco, although very little caught my attention from a drug development point of view.
 Much of the attention seemed to be focused on surgery, genetic counselling and screening.

 With the 2014 European Society of Medical Oncology (ESMO) conference in Madrid coming up fast in only 2 weeks time, it seems a good point to take a look at what’s on the slate there, since there are some important clinical trials being presented there with new data that we can expect to hear a lot more about.

-Premium subscribers can log in below or Sign Up to read more.
+Premium subscribers can log-in to read more.